vimona3ds/diverge-3/docs/features/visual_system.md

   - FluidSimulation is fully implemented with all shader constants defined
   - FeedbackLoop includes ping-pong rendering with transformations and custom blend modes
   - FractalNoise includes multiple noise implementations (simplex, perlin, worley, value) with domain transformations
+- Fixed test failures in visual system components:
+  - Added proper null checks for THREE.js objects and their properties
+  - Improved robustness of reset and initialize methods in BaseTechnique and Lenia
+  - Implemented safer handling of uniforms with proper existence checks
+  - Ensured the tests run successfully by properly mocking THREE.js functionality

 ## Implementation Notes:
 - ✅ Create minimal placeholder skeleton files with clear TODOs